Davod0/cinema-time/Docs/README.md

 For unit testing, xUnit and Moq are used, while integration tests are implemented with Microsoft.AspNetCore.Mvc.Testing and utilize an in-memory database.
 It follows clean architecture principles with separate projects for Core logic, Infrastructure, API, and testing.

+There is also an admin interface for this project for managing salons, reservations, movies and screenings built on Next.js.

 ## ▶️ Running the Application